Small Modular Reactors (SMRs)

 International opportunities

-A conservative estimate of the global export potential of SMRs is $150 billion per year for 2030 to 2040.
+A conservative estimate of the global export potential of SMRs is $150 billion per year for the period from 2030 to 2040.
 This includes applications for electricity generation, remote mine sites, island nations and off-grid communities.

-The global market could be much larger if countries adopt SMRs as a key tool in the fight to reduce and eliminate fossil-fuel use for electricity generation.
+The global market could be significantly larger if countries adopt SMRs as a key tool in the fight to reduce and eliminate fossil fuel use for electricity generation.